 Having access to housing is something the UN considers an essential human right, yet as the population grows, the ability to ensure that every individual has somewhere to call home has become progressively more difficult.
 However, many innovative businesses are working to create more efficient, affordable and sustainable housing to take us into the future.

-3D has already proved itself today, as an essential tool that adapts perfectly to the evolution of the real estate sector.
+3D has already proven itself as an essential tool that adapts perfectly to the evolution of the real estate sector.
 Our abilities regarding what is produced using 3D printing and the opportunities created by this technology have increased tremendously and is expected to be an industry worth $29 billion by 2020.
 3D printing has recently been used to create an entire house, albeit a small one, in 24 hours.
 As a result, 3D printing may present a possible solution for rapid, affordable and efficient housing.

 Video Credit: Vocativ Youtube Channel

 ICON and New Story are successful.
 They’ve found a way to 3D-print 600 to 800-square-foot houses for $4,000 in under one day — and they recently unveiled “the first permitted, 3D-printed home in America.”
-New Story utilizes locally sourced materials for dwellings today, and they plan to do the same with 3D-printed houses, which will be comprised of a mortar.
+New Story utilizes locally sourced materials for dwellings today, and they plan to do the same with 3D-printed houses, which will be comprised of mortar.
 How long will the homes last?
 New Story said “as long or longer than standard Concrete Masonry Unit built homes.”
 They plan to keep homes simple to minimize maintenance costs.

 Video Credit: New Story Youtube Channel